cocur/slugify/README.md

 echo $slugify->slugify('Hello World!', '_'); // hello_world
 ```

 The library also contains `Cocur\Slugify\SlugifyInterface`.
-Use this interface whenever you reference a type in your code.
+Use this interface whenever you need to typehint an instance of `Slugify`.

 Integrations